robclark56/RaspiBolt-Extras/RB_extra_05.md

 # Requirements #
 1. A working [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md)
 1. A computer ("Host") under your control, that has  a web server with ability to run PHP scripts.
+In this guide, we will go through the steps on a Google Cloud Platform (CGP) virtual machine (VM), but you should perform similar steps on your Host.

 # Procedure #
 The overall steps are: